UPDATED: APRIL 27, 2023 | 3 MIN READ

 If you own a motorcycle, you know that motorcycle insurance covers you and your bike in case of an accident.
 However, you may not know that motorcycle insurance is required, even if you already have auto insurance for another vehicle.
-Read on to see what a motorcycle insurance policy is, what coverage is necessary, and where you can find the most affordable motorcycle insurance.
+Read on to see a motorcycle insurance policy, what coverage is necessary, and where you can find the most affordable motorcycle insurance.

 What Is a Motorcycle Insurance Policy?

 A motorcycle insurance policy helps cover costs for injuries and damage to property when you’re in an accident.
-Depending on the type of coverage you have, it may also cover bike damages or the cost of replacement if your motorcycle is stolen, vandalized, or damaged by a natural disaster.
+Depending on your coverage, it may also cover bike damages or the cost of replacement if your motorcycle is stolen, vandalized, or damaged by a natural disaster.

 There are different coverage types, and the coverage limits vary by state.
-If you have questions about what is required, you should speak to an agent with a motorcycle insurance company to determine what coverage is needed in your location.
+If you have questions about what is required, you should speak to a motorcycle insurance company agent to determine what coverage is needed in your location.